New undisputed welterweight champion Jessica McCaskill was asked what she’ll do after shocking the world. The response was an eyebrow-raising one.

 A rematch with Katie Taylor, who inflicted one of two losses on McCaskill’s record, is now firmly in the offing.

 Airing her views on the forthcoming rematch between Taylor and Delfine Persoon, McCaskill stated: “I don’t know.
 I think Katie really underestimated her last time.

-“Recently, I was looking back at some of the pictures that DAZN posted and gosh, she was bloody everywhere.
+“Recently, I looked back at some of the pictures that DAZN posted, and gosh, she was bloody everywhere.
 I hope she’s more disciplined in her skills this time and comes out with the win because I want to be the one who beats her.”

 Concluding on taking Cecilia’s 25-bout title defense streak, the American said: “I’m not surprised.
 I am the one who likes to upset the party.

 “A lot of times when they call out the card, I am very chill, and when I win, I celebrate.
-I am not worried, I am not iffy.
-I am just waiting for that ‘and new!’”
+I am not worried; But I am not iffy.
+I am just waiting for that ‘and new!'”